aaort/todos/README.md

 ### Get Started

 If you want to run this project on your machine you first need to [configure your firebase project](https://firebase.google.com/docs/flutter/setup?platform=ios).
-After configuration is finished you should see the `firebase_options.dart` file under lib/ directory (it is not recommended to publish this file to the public since it contains your firebase project API keys and a lot of other information that you might want to keep private).
+After configuration is finished you'll see the `firebase_options.dart` file under `/lib` directory (it is not recommended to publish this file to the public since it contains your firebase project API keys and a lot of other information that you might want to keep private).
 If everything is done properly you should be able to run the project easily with following commands.

 ```
 $ flutter packages get